SamPom100/CS411_Project/Assignments/Assignment2.md

 - Gets data from backend server
 Displays results to user

+&nbsp;
+&nbsp;
+&nbsp;

 ### User Story 2
-“As a user, I want to link any travel plans to my calendar”
+> “As a user, I want to link any travel plans to my calendar”
 - User opens our web-app
 - User login into their profile
 - User inputs locations they want to go